-An important criterion for guests when choosing a restaurant, after the quality of the cuisine, is increasingly also its sustainability claim.
-It is not primarily a question of whether it offers vegetarian or vegan dishes, but whether restaurant or hotel operators are particularly committed to the environment and the sustainable use of resources.
+An important criterion for guests when choosing a restaurant is, after the quality of the cuisine, increasingly also its sustainability standards.
+It is not only a question of whether the restaurant offers vegetarian or vegan dishes, but whether the restaurant or hotel operator is particularly committed to the environment and the sustainable use of resources.

 Award for special environmental commitment